Miss March: Plot

 Tucker has been a huge fan of the Playboy franchise since finding his friend Eugene's older brother's magazines when he was eight.
 Eugene and his girlfriend Cindi Whitehall are public speakers.
 They spend their time speaking to elementary school children about abstinence and sexually transmitted diseases.
-Eugene also relates what happened to his brother, Tucker, who lost his wife and son in a fire.
+Eugene also relates what happened to his brother, Craig, who lost his mother and son in a fire and the grief led to him being institutionalized.

 Even though Eugene and Cindi preach about abstinence publicly, Cindi tells Eugene she wants to have sex with him for the first time.
 They plan to have sex at an after prom party that Tucker has invited them to.
 At the party, Eugene is nervous and Tucker gives him several shots of hard alcohol.
 Eugene unwittingly heads through the basement door and falls down the steps, winding up in a coma for four years.

 Tucker wakes Eugene from his coma by hitting him with a baseball bat, which unfortunately causes Eugene to defecate constantly.
 They soon discover that Cindi has become the newest Playboy centerfold.
-Tucker devises a plan to go cross country to the Playboy Mansion and crash Playboy's annual Birthday bash in order to reunite Eugene with his old girlfriend.
+Tucker devises a plan to go cross country from South Carolina to the Playboy Mansion and crash Playboy's annual Birthday bash in order to reunite Eugene with his old girlfriend.
 Tucker's girlfriend, Candace, also begins hunting him down after an incident where he stabbed her after she bit his genitals during an epileptic seizure while performing fellatio.

 They are immediately targeted by the local firefighters led by Candace's brother, Rick.
 The duo loses the tail and the firefighters reach out to other firefighters across the country, placing a bounty on Tucker's head.
-After accidentally burning down a hotel room, Eugene and Tucker find out that firefighters across the country are hunting them down.
+After accidentally burning down a hotel room, Eugene and Tucker find out that every firefighter in the country are hunting them down.

 In Chicago, Tucker runs low on funds due to his incompetent road trip planning and they meet up with their old friend, Phil, who has become a famous rapper with the MC name of Horsedick dot MPEG.
 They all hop on board his party bus and begin to trek across the country towards the Mansion.
 On the bus, Tucker is in a bedroom with Crystal, one of Horsedick's women.
 After bouncing up and down on the bed for Tucker's amusement, she accidentally flies out the open window.

-Eugene learns that Cindy slept with Horsedick, Eugene slaps Horsedick and defecates on board, and Tucker and Eugene are thrown out of the bus in the desert and left to walk the rest of the way.
+After learning that Cindi slept with Horsedick, Eugene slaps Horsedick and defecates on board, and Tucker and Eugene are thrown out of the bus in the desert and left to walk the rest of the way.
 Just as it seems like all hope is lost, a car pulls up with two Russian lesbians, Katja and Vonka.
 The four make a deal where the boys do the driving to Los Angeles while the women are in the back seat having sex.